shihad1972/dovecot/README.md

   - my_fqdn: FQDN of the dovecot server / service.
 Set this to the CN of your SSL certificate.
   - do_ssl: Boolean.
 Enable SSL configuration.
 Requires SSL cert and key files.
 Defaults to true
   - do_ldap: Boolean.
 Enable ldap configuration
-  - ldap_fqdn: Hostname of the ldap server.
+  - ldap_host_name: Hostname of the ldap server.
   - do_postfix: Boolean.
 Enable postfix SASL authentication

 Dependencies